Pancreatic cancer, cancer stem cells, circulating tumor cells, precision medicine

 Prof Heeschen’s Biography

-Prof Heeschen was born in Kiel (Germany) and obtained his MD in 1997 at the Free University of Berlin (Germany).
-His clinical training in Internal Medicine ran from 1996 – 2004 at the University of Hamburg and the University of Frankfurt.
-During this time, he also spent 2.5 years at the Falk Cardiovascular Research Center at Stanford University (USA) where he worked on basic and translational aspects of angiogenesis and vasculogenic stem cells and subsequently obtained his PhD in 2003.
+Prof Heeschen was born in Germany and obtained his MD in 1997 at the Free University of Berlin (Germany).
+His clinical training in Internal Medicine ran from 1996 – 2004 at the University of Hamburg and Frankfurt, including a DFG Research Fellowship at Stanford University (USA) and earning his PhD in 2003.

-Prof Heeschen became an independent investigator in 2004 as Professor of Experimental Oncology and Transplantation and Head of the Department of Experimental Medicine at Ludwig-Maximilian-University in Munich (Germany).
-In 2008, he moved to the Spanish National Cancer Research Centre (CNIO) as a founding member of the Clinical Research Programme.
-In 2013, he became the lead of the new Centre for Stem Cells in Cancer & Ageing at Barts Cancer Institute, London, UK.
+Prof Heeschen became an independent investigator in 2004 as Professor for Experimental Oncology and Head of the Department of Experimental Medicine at Ludwig-Maximilian-University in Munich (Germany).
+In 2008, he moved to the Spanish National Cancer Research Centre (CNIO) as Founding Director of the Clinical Research Programme.
+In 2013, he became the Lead of the new Centre for Stem Cells in Cancer & Ageing at Barts Cancer Institute, London, UK.
 In October 2019, Prof Heeschen was recruited to Shanghai Jiao Tong University to establish his translational research program at the Center for Single-Cell Omics.

-Prof Heeschen has published more than 150 articles in prestigious scientific journals such as the New England Journal of Medicine, Nature Medicine, The Lancet, Cancer Cell, Cell Stem Cell, the Journal of Experimental Medicine, and PNAS, among others.
-His work has been cited 30,000 times.
+Prof Heeschen has published more than 170 articles in prestigious scientific journals such as the New England Journal of Medicine, The Lancet, Nature Medicine, Cancer Cell, Cell Stem Cell, among others.
+His work has been cited more than 33,000 times and currently his H-index is 74.
 Prof Heeschen has made seminal contributions to the field of stem and vascular cell biology that have advanced our understanding of the basic processes of stem cell function and trafficking.
 His research has been recognized through numerous international awards and has earned him two successive ERC Advanced Investigator Grants for pancreatic cancer research.